Kids Yoga

 One study found that it helped to sustain attention in children with Attention Deficit Hyperactivity Disorder (ADHD)[10], while another reported improved gross motor skills in children with autism spectrum disorder[11] who had average or below-average motor skills.
 The modality has also been applied as a complementary aid to conventional approaches for children with asthma[12] and obesity[13].

-What to expect from a kids yoga session
+What to expect from a Kids Yoga session

 Kids yoga varies according to the teaching style.
 Generally classes are adapted to suit the physical, mental and emotional development of the students.
 Classes often incorporate age-appropriate names, songs, sounds and games to teach poses, hand positions, breathing, meditation and relaxation.